 - Add to soup in place of other grains like barley.
 Try them in Simple Vegetable Barley Soup!

-If you make Pressure Cooker Wheat Berries, let me know how they come out in the comments below!
+If you try making Instant Pot Wheat Berries, let me know how they come out in the comments below!

 Instant Pot Wheat Berries